OpenFogStack/celestial/docs/quickstart.md

 Before we can start setting up Celestial, there are some dependencies we need to take care of.
-These steps are correct as of April 2022, but things change quickly.
+These steps are correct as of October 2022, but things change quickly.

 1. Set up Docker to build everything.
     This follows the official [Docker documentation](https://docs.docker.com/engine/install/ubuntu/):